rmxbalanque/KRG/README.md

 ## Basic Info

 Kruger is a game engine framework, basically an engine without a renderer.
-It contains a lot of the boilerplate machinery required for resource management, serialization, gameplay, etc...
+It contains a lot of the boilerplate machinery required for resource management, serialization, gameplay, etc. It provides a lot of references for how to potentially build a resource system, basic reflection and a AAA-level animation system.
+It could be a good framework for building your own renderer or just to experiment with as most of the tedious/annoying/time consuming pieces are already there.

 What's included: